JeffDeCola/my-go-examples/README.md

   * [io-writer](https://github.com/JeffDeCola/my-go-examples/tree/master/input-output/io-writer)

-    _Write data (a stream of bytes) to a string, buffer, file, stdout and a pipe using the standard `io` package._
+    _Write data (a stream of bytes) to a buffer, file, stdout and a pipe using the standard `io` package._

 ### IoT